 Each semester, SLS has employment opportunities for undergraduate and graduate students, as well as Brittain Fellows.

 The SLS Student Assistant program provides motivated undergraduate students with the opportunity to assist in program development and management as we work toward the goal of creating sustainable communities.
 SLS Student Assistants work with SLS staff in all areas of our programming, and positions include work in communications and marketing, visual design, web design, service learning and community engagement, partner support, and office support.
-Interested in becoming an SLS Student Assistant?
-Please contact Kristina Chatfield, Program and Operations Manager.

 Graduate students and Brittain Fellows work in a focused way with our Director and other SLS staff on research and writing, and the development of strategies and tools specific to our courses and programming.
 These positions vary from semester to semester.
-Interested in working with SLS in this capacity?
-Please contact Jennifer Hirsch, SLS Director.

 Please see below for specific position postings, and check back frequently for more opportunities.

 Graduate Research Assistant - Equitable & Sustainable Development - Spring/Summer 2020